HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

    :idle-time-limit: 1
    :poster: npt:0:01

-Did you recognize, that we have just nested namespaces?
+Did you recognize that we *nested* two namespaces this way?
-Since we are still defining a namespace in ``Node`` and additionally push the node to another namespace with ``PushRosNamespace``, we and up with a topic name that concatenates these namespaces.
+Since we are still defining a namespace in ``Node``, and additionally push the node to another namespace with  the name ``PushRosNamespace``, we end up with a topic name that concatenates these namespaces.
-We do not need this for now, but we might want to keep this in mind, it might become useful in some situations.
+We do not need this for now, but we might want to keep this in mind.
+It might become useful in some situations.

 This second approach is more flexible because we are not limited to ``Node`` actions that are pushed to our desired namespace.
-We can even push whole launch files to namespaces, since including launch files is done by actions, that can be put inside the ``GroupAction``, as well.
+We can even push whole launch files to namespaces, since including launch files is done by using actions.
+The action of including other launch files can be put inside the ``GroupAction``, just like any other action.

 This brings us to our next topic.